kkolodziej39/CSE2341/README.md

 # CSE2341
-Projects from computer science course (Data Structures) taken in fall of 2019
+Final project, Search Engine, from computer science course (Data Structures) taken in fall of 2019